mohamm-alsaid/CDTA_API/README.md

     * Response: XML list of latest MVoT entries from each DTMC

+## Dependencies
+To install dependencies, use: `pip3 install -r requirements.txt`
 ## Seed the database
 To seed the DB, use `init_db.py` script.
 To do so, run: `python3 init_db.py`